afalco/grover-rudolph-practical-implementation/docs/HARDWARE_TRIANGULUM.md

 ## 7) Practical recommendations for experiments

 1. Confirm bit order once per environment.
-2. Set `SPINQ_BITORDER=LSB->MSB` for Triangulum unless you have strong evidence to override it.
+2. Set `SPINQ_BITORDER=MSB->LSB` for Triangulum in this workflow unless you have strong evidence to override it.
 3. Use staged runs `L0 / L01 / FULL` routinely.
 4. Increase `REPEATS_NMR` and keep `COOLDOWN_S` non-zero.
 5. If `FULL` collapses or becomes unstable, try: